TouchDesigner/TouchEngine-UE-Samples/README.md

 ## TouchEngine-UE4 Plugin documentation

-This repository is covering the sample project and examples, for a complete documentation of the TouchEngine, follow [this link](https://github.com/TouchDesigner/TouchEngine-UE4/).
+This repository is covering the sample project and examples, for a complete documentation of the TouchEngine-UE4 Plugin, follow [this link](https://github.com/TouchDesigner/TouchEngine-UE4/).